synthetic-microstructures/synthetmic/README.md

 ```
 python cli.py recreate --example 2d --save-dir ./plots
 ```
-You can do the same for three-dimension examples, in faact, you can pass the flat `--interactive` or `-i` to save the generated plots as `.html`, which can then be open in a browser and interact with them:
+You can do the same for three-dimension examples.
+You can pass the flag `--interactive` or `-i` to save the generated plots as a `.html` file, which can then be opened in a browser to interact with them:

 ```
 python cli.py recreate --example 2d --save-dir ./plots --interactive